lyabs243/flutter-bloc-testing-app/lib/presentation/screens/README.md

 /lib/screens/
 ===============

-This folder contains all scrrens of application (Home, About,...)
+This folder contains all screens of application (Home, About,...)